lsll42/liber/~/physics-questions.md

 work is related to energy, and therefore cannot be a negative value as this measures the amount of energy needed to do something, which is always positive.

 Q6.2 A lift is hoisted by its cables at constant speed.
 Is the total work done on the lift positive, negative, or zero?
-Explain.
+Explain. positive because to move the life a positive amount of work is needed

 Q6.3 A rope tied to an object is pulled, causing the object to accelerate.
 But according to Newton’s third law, the object pulls back on the rope with a force of equal magnitude and opposite direction.
 Is the total work done then zero?
 If so, how can the object’s kinetic energy change?
 Explain.
 Q6.4 If it takes total work W to give an object a speed v and kinetic energy K, starting from rest, what will be the object’s speed (in terms of v) and kinetic energy (in terms of K) if we do twice as much work on it, again starting from rest?

 Q6.5 If there is a net nonzero force on a moving object, can the total work done on the object be zero?
 Explain, using an example.